Codes, Cubes, and Graphical Designs: The -Dimensional Cube

-for some $p_k(i) \in \RR$.
-By the properties of idempotents, we then have that The eigenspace of $D_k$ with eigenvalue $p_k(i)$ is $\col(J_i),$ the column span of $J_i$.
-To be clear, distinct adjacency matrices $D_k $ and $D_j$ will generically have different sets of eigenvalues $\{p_k(i)\}_{i=0}^n$ and $\{p_j(i)\}_{i=0}^n$, respectively.
-However, for each $i$, $p_k(i)$ and $p_j(i)$ share the eigenspace given by $\col(J_i)$.
-The following lemma is similar to the discussion of Cayley graphs on a fixed group with different generating sets preceding Theorem \ref{H2 optimal}.
+for some $p_j(i) \in \RR$.
+By the properties of idempotents, we then have that Thus the eigenspace of $A_j$ with eigenvalue $p_j(i)$ contains $\col(J_i),$ the column span of $J_i$.
+Each eigenspace of $A_j$ consists of the collected column spans of some of the matrices $J_i$.
+So if $p_j(i) \neq p_j(q)$ for each $q\neq i$, then the eigenspace with eigenvalue $p_j(i)$ is exactly $\col(J_i)$.
+To be clear, distinct adjacency matrices $A_j $ and $A_q$ will generally have different sets of eigenvalues $\{p_j(i)\}_{i=0}^s$ and $\{p_q(i)\}_{i=0}^s$, respectively, though it can be that $p_j(i) = p_q(i)$.
+However, for each $i$, $\col(J_i)$ is contained in the eigenspaces of $p_j(i)$ and $p_q(i)$.
+The next lemma mirrors the discussion of Cayley graphs on a fixed group with different generating sets preceding Theorem \ref{H2 optimal}.